 The above-described deficiencies in the prior art are overcome and a number of advantages are realized by the present invention.
 In accordance with an aspect of the present invention, a method of efficient and deterministic alerting of a group of recipients over a wireless network is provided.
 Each recipient comprises at least one mobile device capable of transmitting and receiving data.
-The method comprises the 5 steps of: storing data relating to recipients, groups and group members, in a memory device, the data comprising a recipient identifier for each of a plurality of recipients, one or more group identifiers corresponding to each of respective groups of recipients, the groups each comprising selected ones of the plurality of recipients, and group membership data comprising the recipient identifiers of the selected recipients corresponding to each of the group identifiers; providing the mobile device corresponding to each of the plurality of recipients with at least a subset of the data stored in the memory device, the subset of the data being_stored in the mobile device and comprising its corresponding recipient identifier and the group identifier of each group to which that recipient belongs as a group member; wirelessly broadcasting a group 20 message addressed with a selected one of the group identifiers, each of the mobile devices being configured to receive the broadcast group message, to analyze a group identifier provided with the group message, and send a response when the group identifier in the group message is determined to be for 25 a group to which that mobile device belongs; monitoring for responses to the group message from the group members of the group identified by a group identifier provided in the group message; and storing acknowledgement data in the memory device for each of the group members, the acknowledgement data comprising a listing of each of the group members and an indication of response for each of the group members, the indication of response comprising at least one of an indication of no response when that group member has 35 not yet responded to the group message, and an indication of response when a response sent by the mobile device of that group member has been received.
+The method comprises the steps of: storing data relating to recipients, groups and group members, in a memory device, the data comprising a recipient identifier for each of a plurality of recipients, one or more group identifiers corresponding to each of respective groups of recipients, the groups each comprising selected ones of the plurality of recipients, and group membership data comprising the recipient identifiers of the selected recipients corresponding to each of the group identifiers; providing the mobile device corresponding to each of the plurality of recipients with at least a subset of the data stored in the memory device comprising at least its corresponding recipient identifier; wirelessly transmitting a group message to the mobile device corresponding to each recipient in a selected group of 20 recipients, each of the mobile devices being configured to receive the broadcast group message and send a response; monitoring for responses to the group message from the selected group of recipients; and storing acknowledgement data in the memory device for the recipients, the acknowledgement data comprising an indication of response for each of the recipients that indicates that the group message was received by that recipient, that the group message was read by that recipient, and a reply was sent by that recipient.